 So how should retailers and retail store owners cash in on it?
 Having researched the web quite a lot, the main conclusion is not to try to cash in.
 At least not in a direct sense.
 Valentine’s is there to show admiration and close bonds.
 Here are some ideas that help you show your customers that you actually love them.

 1. Send branded Valentine’s on social media.

 This is the easiest thing you can do.
 Practical experiences show that simple flower themes do the best.
 Don’t forget to include your company’s logo and website address.
 If people share your love via social media, more potential customers will become aware of your brand.
 It works, but there are better ways to impress your customers.

 If you send your retail customers a real gift that would be extremely nice.
 And not only nice, in the digital age, it’s outstanding.
 Can your retail business afford it?
 And, by the way, do you have their addresses?
 A good CRM software can help you keep track of your customers.

 Although sending cards, or even flowers or chocolates is super nice, you have an alternative.
 Why don’t you just ask your customers to come over on 14 February?
 You don’t have to organize a party.
 Just give them a gift they can pick up in-store.
 They will probably buy something else, too.

-There’s a lack of solid retail customer data to tell if a Valentine’s discount is just as a good as a gift.
-On the other hand, most people make gift to their loved ones, instead of a gift card or a discount.
+There’s a lack of solid retail customer data to tell if Valentine’s discount is just as a good as a gift.
+On the other hand, most people make a gift for their loved ones, instead of a gift card or a discount.

 So how to be able to offer a gift that looks fancy enough to impress?
 The key is in how long have you got to prepare for Valentine’s Day.
 If you have time for purchasing, you could pick a couple of items for each customer group, and bulk order these well in advance from your suppliers.